pesama/covid19-cuttable-mask/README.md

 ## How are they made?

-The most effective way of making these masks is through a die-cutting machine.
-We've designed and built ours using a Silhouette Cameo, but any device that machines plastic sheets would do.
-You'd need to download the designs - available in this repository or [here]() TODO Link.
+The most effective way of making these masks is through a die-cutting machine, capable of cutting through PVC sheets.
+You'd also need to download the compatible files for your device, from the list above.
 If your laminate sheets are A4-sized, you can download the sheet layout directly.

 If you have bigger machines, you can compose your own layout using the individual files, also included here - feel free to contribute back with your layout for easing others' task.

-If you compose your own layouts, please take a look at the pictures below for size references - all sizes are in _mm_.
+If you compose your own layouts, please take a look at the size reference below - all sizes are in _mm_.

+* **Band:** 290x30mm
+* **Separator:** 292,94x28,08mm
+* **Left strap:** 224,08x22,63mm
+* **Right strap:** 226,39x25,03mm

+The process must completely cut through the material - specially in the wholes and link marks. **PVC sheets are extremely fragile when bent over after being cut, if the cut is not deep enough.**

 ### Can't I do them without a machine?